AdRoll/baker/content/en/docs/How Tos/metrics.md

 ### Report custom metrics

-In addition to the records counter described above, components can report custom metrics giving a more specific view about the component health or performance.
+In addition to the record counters described above, components can report custom metrics giving a more specific view about the component health or performance.
-Baker supports two ways to expose custom metrics, namely:
+Baker supports two ways of exposing custom metrics:

-- return a
+- returning a
 [`baker.MetricsBag`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsBag)
-instance from the `Stats` method
+instance from the `Stats` method.
-- directly use the [`baker.MetricsClient`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsClient) in
+- directly using the [`baker.MetricsClient`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsClient) in
-the component code
+the component code.

-The two mechanisms follow the pull vs push approach, respectively.
+The two mechanisms follow the pull vs push approaches, respectively.

 The `MetricsBag` should be returned by the `Stats` method along with the default statistics and is collected once per second by Baker.